masteringmodernpayments/book/pci.md

 $ curl -kvI https://www.example.com
 ```

 This should print out a bunch of stuff about SSL and the headers from your application.
+If things didn't work properly it'll give you errors and hints on how to fix them.

 ## Additional Security Best Practices